 Since the 1860’s, photography has played a critical role helping scientists, the public and policy makers understand and protect the majesty of the American landscape.
-Although it may be hard to believe, scientists still use photos taken in the 1800 and 1900’s and compare them with pictures taken today to better understand how subjects or the land changes over time; a practice known as re-photography.
+Although it may be hard to believe, scientists still use photos taken in the 1800’s and compare them images taken in our time to better understand change over time; a practice known as re-photography.
 In an era of satellites, artificial intelligence and GPS, re-photography may seem outdated, but it plays a vital role in forest management and conservation.
-By creating the first photograph of Pando, our work will provide a baseline image by which scientist and land managers can mark and monitor changes that can be used for generations to come.
+By creating the first photographic inventory of Pando, our work will provide a baseline image which scientist and land managers can use monitor changes for generations to come.

-In summer of 2021, working with students and citizen scientists, Friends of Pando will lead the effort to create the first color image of Pando’s entire 106-acre span using cutting-edge 360-degree cameras and global information systems.
-Once complete, the Pando Photographic Survey will be made freely available for scientists to study and the world to enjoy.
+In Summer of 2021, Friends of Pando gathered a group of students and citizen scientists to embark on creation of the first color image of Pando’s entire 106-acre span using cutting-edge 360-degree cameras and global information systems.
+Work on the photo survey is ongoing and once complete, will be made freely available for scientists to study and the world to enjoy.

-Creating the first photographic survey of the Pando will involve not only logistical challenges, but collaboration and coordination.
-We will bridge the realms of art and science bring together a diverse group of people, skills and perspectives.
-The survey group will include artists, community leaders, designers, ecologists, foresters, hospitality managers, land managers and scientists.
-Additionally, to help prepare the stewards of tomorrow today, Friends of Pando will pay 15 students from natural sciences, art, film and design programs from throughout the US to train on equipment and take part in the shoot and production of the photographic survey and Virtual Pando exhibit.
-Students will also take part in nightly workshops on everything from art and land management to forest science and the studies on what makes Pando unique.
-The project will allow the students the chance to explore their creativity and their reasoning skills, while earning valuable field experience and recommendations from leading scientists and artists.
-Work we believe they can grow from, and be proud to name in their list of accomplishments throughout their careers.
+Creating the first photographic survey of the Pando involves not only logistical challenges, but collaboration and coordination.
+Bridging the realms of art and science, Friends of Pando has brought together a diverse group of people, skills and perspectives to realize this unique document; artists, scientist, community leaders, ecologists and foresters.
+Employing 23 students from natural sciences, art, film and design programs across the US, students who take part, also enjoy nightly workshops on everything from art and natural history, to forest science and night hikes.
+By providing students the chance to explore their creativity and their reasoning skills as they make history, participants earn valuable field experience from leading scientists and artists in their domains and we believe, take an accomplishment they will be proud to list as an achievement throughout their careers.

-Today, we know immersive experiences with nature play a critical role in cultivating awareness, promoting understanding and inspiring stewardship.
-Despite this, Pando’s remote location, hectic terrain and sheer size create a variety of logistical and natural barriers to many who would like to study and experience the tree first hand.
+Today, we know immersive experiences with nature play a critical role in cultivating awareness and inspiring stewarship of our shared natural heritage.
+Despite this, Pando’s remote location, hectic terrain and sheer size create a variety of logistical and natural barriers to many who would like to study the tree or, simply experience it for themselves.
 The Pando Photographic Survey will not only create the first large scale image of the tree, but it will also be used to help scientists, educators and the world enjoy the tree through two additional programs.

 The Pando Photographic Survey Website

 A freely available website will host the results of the photographic survey.
-Featuring all 11,300 images taken this summer, the site will host the photographic survey and related location data and tools allowing scientists and educators to explore and study Pando wherever they are.
+Featuring all 8,600 360-degree images that describe the tree, the website will host location data and tools allowing scientists, educators and the public to explore and study Pando wherever they are.

 Pando: The World Tree Virtual Experience

-Lensrentals is the largest online rental provider for photography, videography, and lighting equipment and accessories in the United States shipping gear to customers in all 50 states and also provides in-person pickups and returns to local customers.
+Lensrental is the largest online rental provider for photography, videography, lighting equipment and accessories in the United States shipping gear to all 50 states providing in-person pick ups and deliveries where professional work.